 Conscious Competence Matrix The Process of Learning a New Skill or Behavior

-Conscious Competence: It is really interesting—and useful—to think about competence.
-Founders of new ventures do well to think about themselves in terms of competence, in order to be clear about skills that they may need to supplement by recruitment.
+Conscious Competence Matrix: It is really interesting—and useful—to think about competence.
+Founders of new ventures do well to think about themselves in terms of competence, in order to be clear about skills that they may need to supplement either by finding a co-founder or by recruitment.
 It’s also important to consider what sort of competence, or lack of it, one founders can learn, on the job or in a formal training situation.

 1. Unconscious incompetence

 The trouble with this state is that you don’t even know what you don’t know.
-I have come across people who take action like advertising and when it doesn’t work, they just do more and find it still doesn’t work and they have now wasted more money, and time!
+I have come across people who take action like advertising and when it doesn’t work, they just do more.
+When they find it still doesn’t work, they discover that they have now wasted more money, and time!